Inspiration is everywhere.

 A different set of eyes on your hair may be the change you're looking for.
 Contact for an appointment @ 918 510 6543

-She has a bit of history as a entrepreneur besides her organic salon/studio previously partnering with an organic farmer to create a water filtration system company, along with helping market a local dance studio.
+She has a bit of history as a entrepreneur besides her organic salon/studio previously partnering with an organic farmer selling at the Farmers' Market & espresso machine repair/water filtration company & business, along with helping market a local dance studio.

-She later met her husband on Brookside, and if she is not working in/on the salon (or another business!), you will most likely find her outside for a walk or in the sun soaking up vitamin D*!
-Maybe you will see her at the local Farmers' Market on Cherry Street (she is a CSA Member of the Organic Three Springs Farm!), a yoga or barre class (a strong body is an abled body), or teaching her favorite fitness classes (more on that later!).
+You will most likely find her outside for a walk or in the sun soaking up vitamin D*!
+Maybe you will see her at the local Farmers' Market on Cherry Street (she is a CSA Member of the Organic Three Springs Farm!), a yoga or barre class (a strong body is an able body), or teaching her favorite fitness classes (more on that later!).

 Crysta believes business is a lot like running a marathon (having completed 3: Phoenix Rock N' Roll, Arkansas Natural, and Oklahoma City Memorial) - Keep going.
 It gets easier with practice, training, the right nutrition, and good company!

 She runs less now due to time for training but will run to catch the sunset!

 *Vitamin D metabolizes fat cells, increases immunity, and gives color to your skin.
 Just 10-15 minutes a day (think around 10:30am to prevent sunburn - later in the winter!) will help improve your health

 "One of my young clients told me that his mother took him to a salon in the small town they live and he said when he returned he 'liked this place better.'
 I asked him "Why?"
 'I don't know...it's just different.'"

 Be different.
 Be unique.
 Be you; everyone else is taken.
 Be the best you can be and do the best you can with where you are right this very moment.